 : François II of France reigned 1559-60 and was succeeded on 5 December by his brother, Charles IX

-Lucius Apuleius (b.
-125 AD) told the story of Psyche in The Golden Ass, Books 4-6.
-The wedding feast is described in Book 6, 25.
-The source of the design on the dish was an engraving of the Wedding Feast of Cupid and Psyche by the Master of the Die after Raphael.
-The use of this print by Limoges enamellers seems to have been far less common than another of the same subject, the penultimate in the series of thirty-two prints with verses ilustrating the Fable of Psyche by Agostino Veneziano and the Master of the Die after Michiel Coxie (1497-1592).
+The story of Psyche was told by Lucius Apuleius (c.
+125- c.
+175 CE) as a story within a story in Books 4 to 6 of Metamorphoses, also known as The Golden Ass.
+The Feast of the Gods or Wedding Feast of Cupid and Psyche, is described in Book 6, 25.
+The event takes place after Psyche, having suffered many trials, has finally been reunited with her lover, Cupid, and at the latter’s request, has been raised by Jupiter to the status of an immortal with the assent of the other gods.
+The enameller, Pierre Courteys, based his design on an engraving by the Master of the Die after Raphael.
+The use of this print as a design source by Limoges enamellers seems to have been far less common than another of the same subject, which was the penultimate in a series of thirty-two prints with verses illustrating the Fable of Psyche by Agostino Veneziano and the Master of the Die after Michiel Coxie (1497-1592).
 Three more dated oval dishes after the print by the Master of the Die by Pierre Courteys are known: signed P. CORTEYS and dated 1554 in the Walters Art Gallery; signed and dated P. CORTEYES 1560 in the Louvre; and signed P. COVRTEYES MAF (joined) and dated 1567 in the Walters Art Gallery.
+He also produced small plates decorated with scenes from the story.
+The alternative engraving of the Wedding of Psyche, in the series by the Master of the Die after Michiel Coxie, was copied by several Limoges enamellers including Léonard Limosin, Pierre Reymond, and Jean Court dit Vigier.

 Decoration composed of enamel ( pale salmon and darker salmon pink flesh tones, a little red, white, and black) gold